Job shadowing allows you to:

 How can I find someone to shadow?

 - Ask your family and friends if they know anyone in the career you are considering…chances are they do!
-Get them to introduce you to them.
+Have them introduce you.

 - Faculty members can be a great help in locating someone to shadow in their field.